NaavSD/CO_River_Basin_SWE/README.md

 search was used to compare the logistic model with nearest neighbors (KNN) and random forest models.
 The resulting best model between the three was then compared to a TimeSeriesForest (TSF) model (Faouzi and Janati, 2020).
-We concluded that while the random forest model performed best on accuracy, it did not account for the seasonality of the time series data and thatthe TSF model was better suited to the application.
+We concluded that while the random forest model performed best on accuracy, it did not account for the seasonality of the time series data and that the TSF model was better suited to the application.

 The initial logistics model was conducted on both binary and trinary targets.
 The binary targets set for Glenn Canyon's operating depth such that the outcome was either at or above operating depth or below operating depth.
 We felt that the